CL-BZH/Undirected-Graph-Algorithms/README.md

 `struct Nodes` defines the vertices of a graph.
 A node that belongs to a graph is located in the graph by its id, an unsigned integer that is use to index an array.
 It can also have a value assigned by an algorithm using the graph.
 The '<<' operator is overloaded to print node's information.
+The comparison operator '>' is overloaded such that the node can be stored in a priority queue ordered according to the node's value given by the algorithm running on the graph.

 `struct Edge` defines the edges of the graph.
 An edge has an index that uniquely identifies the two nodes that can be linked by the edge (see below).